protontypes/open-sustainable-technology/README.md

 - [Terraso](https://github.com/techmatters/terraso-backend) - Develop an open source technology platform to help local community leaders practice Integrated Landscape Management.
 - [Open Soil Spectral Library](https://soilspectroscopy.github.io/ossl-manual/) - Brings together soil scientists, spectroscopists, informaticians, data scientists and software engineers to overcome some of the current bottlenecks preventing wider and more efficient use of soil spectroscopy.
 - [OpenLand](https://github.com/reginalexavier/OpenLand) - Tool for Quantitative Analysis and Visualization of Land Use and Land Cover Change.
-- [cultionet](https://github.com/jgrss/cultionet) - A library for semantic segmentation of cultivated land using a neural network.
+- [cultionet](https://github.com/jgrss/cultionet) - A library for semantic segmentation of cultivated land using a neural network.#
+- [pygef](https://github.com/cemsbv/pygef) - Simple parser for soil properties measurements.

 ### Agriculture and Nutrition